buildingSMART/ifc-gherkin-rules/test/files/ALB/alb032/developer_notes.md

 | 82      | IfcRelAggregates       | 1 <-- 4 (parent alignment to project)                       |
 | 91      | IfcRelAggregates       | 4 <-- 89, 124, 94 (children alignments to parent alignment) |

-## TODO

-- ~~move referent from its own nesting to included with the layouts~~
-- ~~copy current file from fail to pass~~
-- ~~copy for fail combinations~~
-  - ~~1c only~~
-  - ~~1h and 1c~~
-  - ~~1h and 1v~~
-  - ~~1v and 2c~~
-- ~~adjust fail file to have invalid combinations~~
-  - ~~1c only~~
-  - ~~1h and 1c~~
-  - ~~1h and 1v~~
-  - ~~1v and 2c~~

-## Nota Bene

-The original unit test data supplied to the development team contained multiple `IfcRelNests` instances where `RelatedObjects` consisted solely of `IfcReferent`.
-While this developer understand the motivation behind taking this approach - and acknowledge that it appears to be perfectly valid per the IFC 4.3.2.0 spec - this developer respectfully disagrees and recommends that `IfcReferent` be included as part of a single nesting that includes horizontal, vertical, cant, and referents (in that order).

-This simplifies implementation by importing tools as they do not need to search across multiple nesting instances to gather all information related to a given alignment.
-This also greatly simplifies the implementation of ALB032 in the Validation Service.